dplarson/dotfiles/README.md

 $ ./script/bootstrap
 ```

-The bootstrap installer will symlink the necessary files from dotfiles directory to your home directory (e.g. `$HOME/.dotfiles/zsh/zshrc.symlink` symlinks to `$HOME/.zshrc`).
+The bootstrap installer will symlink the necessary files from dotfiles directory to your home directory.
 It will also install some default packages (e.g. **Python**).

 ## Screenshot